-Then in ’66, over the two-year spell, the circuit was revamped with the inclusion of a new 'motodrome' section, boasting a new Pit-straight, a fan-friendly stadium and a short course running clockwise.
+Then in ’66, over the two-year spell, the circuit was revamped with the inclusion of a new 'motodrom' section, boasting a new Pit-straight, a fan-friendly stadium and a short course running clockwise.

 The first F1 Grand Prix to be staged at Hockenheimring happened in 1970.
 In preparation, two chicanes were inserted on the two main straights, with a new Pit lane constructed 10 years later.

-Up until 1999, these were the only changes that have been made to the Hockenheimring, however, in 1999 plans for a full reconstruction were laid out to keep the F1 Grand Prix at the circuit.
+Up until 1999, these were the only changes that had been made to the Hockenheimring, however, in 1999 plans for a full reconstruction were laid out in order to keep the F1 Grand Prix at the circuit.
 A slight straightening to the Pit lane was made this year but in 2002 work began on the major changes including drastically shortening the track, replacing the long-forested section with more tight corners at a cost of 62 million Euros.

 F1 is an ever-changing sport.
 As the mechanics and technicians find ways to make their cars faster and the governing bodies strive to bring more excitement into their races, we’re sure it won’t be long before more changes are made to these circuits.